joesingo/truthdiscovery/reports/possible_structure.md

       (*homogeneous* in the terminology of Gupta and Han survey).
 For example, an agent in a multi-agent system may trust another agent.

-    * However in truth-discovery sources are not related to each other, and only interact indirectly through the claims they make
+    * However in truth discovery sources are not related to each other, and only interact indirectly through the claims they make

 * Practical side: